Brenda Gerow: ID’s ‘Who Killed Jane Doe?’, John Kalhauser, Arizona Desert Murder

 A man named John Kalhauser was under investigation for the murder of his wife in 1995.
 Among his possessions was a photo of a blonde woman.
 John Kalhauser refused to tell police who she was, leading investigators to realize that the photo had some significance.
 The photo was placed in an evidence drawer.
 The woman in the photo turned out to be Brenda Gerow.

 Investigators learned that Brenda Gerow had some sort of relationship with John Kalhauser.
 Most likely, they were lovers.
-When Brenda Gerow left her home with John Kalhauser.
-She relocated to Tuscon, Arizona, with him.
+When Brenda Gerow left her home with John Kalhauser, she relocated to Tuscon, Arizona, with him.
 They lived together for only a few months before he killed her.

 When she was found back in 1981, the coroner noted that she had strange scratches all over her body.
 She most likely received the scratches as she was running through razor-sharp brush.
 Brenda Gerow was scared to death and running for her life.